autobrr/autobrr.com/docs/filters/actions.md

 When adding, updating or removing actions on a filter, make sure to save.

-Many of the action fields have support for macros to build dynamic values.
-[Macros](#macros)
+Many of the action fields have support for [macros](#macros) to build dynamic values.

 ## Supported actions